aaronallen8455/auto-split/README.md

   `-fdefer-type-errors` GHC flag is used.
 - Using SPLIT in pattern match will insert patterns for _all_ missing cases in the group.
 It doesn't restrict to the position where SPLIT is used.
-- Doesn't work well with view patterns
+- Doesn't work well with the view patterns syntax extension
 - Doesn't apply to code inside CPP conditional blocks
-- The plugin only supports certain GHC versions with the intention of supporting the four latest major releases.
-Check the cabal file for specifics.
+- The plugin only supports certain GHC versions with the intent of supporting the four latest release series, i.e. `9.6.*` thru `9.12.*`.
+The cabal file indicates the currently supported versions.